 In 2000, Lewis was arrested after customs agents found 1.7 ounces of marijuana and two ounces of hashish in his luggage at an airport in New Zealand.
 The charges were dropped when the billionaire, who said he was carrying the drugs for “medicinal purposes,” agreed to make a donation to a drug-rehabilitation center.

 Lewis retired from his position as the CEO of Progressive Insurance in 2000, but he stayed on as the company’s board chairman.

-Between 2001 and 2006, Lewis contributed $25 million to the American Civil Liberties Union (ACLU).
-Between 1991 and 2003, Lewis gave $5 million specifically to the ACLU’s drug-policy litigation project, which challenges current laws dealing with drug testing in schools and the medicinal use of marijuana.
+Between 2001 and 2006, Lewis contributed approximately $25 million to the American Civil Liberties Union (ACLU).
+From 1991 to 2003, he gave some $5 million specifically to the ACLU’s drug-policy litigation project, an initiative that challenged existing laws vis-a-vis drug testing in schools and the medicinal use of marijuana.
 In addition, he made large donations to drug-legalization initiatives in Arizona, Nevada, California, Oregon, Utah, Florida, Maine, and Massachusetts.

 According to the anti-drug group, National Families in Action, Lewis “contributed heavily to the destruction of thousands of America’s children” by promoting the notion that marijuana possesses medicinal benefits and by telling youngsters that “pot is OK.”